Building and Construction Sector Trends: Annual report

 The purpose of the annual report is to provide an overview of the current and emerging trends in the building and construction sector; and fulfills section 169 of the Building Act 2004.

-The report provides an overview of the key data and building trends on the building and construction sector from July 2021 to June 2022.
+The Annual report provides an overview of key data, and current and emerging trends in the building and construction sector for the period July 2022 to June 2023.
+It is the third instalment in the annual series launched in 2021.

 The latest report